heysphere/ios-interview/README.md

 - Overall attitude
 - Likelihood of fitting in well with the company's culture
 - Is the candidate someone we would like to work with on a daily basis?

+For transparency, we use these architectural patterns and technologies in production.
+We hope you would be interested in learning these, though candidates are neither required to have knowledge in these areas, nor to have to demonstrate them in your project.

+- Unidirectional data flows (e.g. Swift TCA)
+- Declarative UI programming with Apple SwiftUI
+- Functional reactive programming (e.g., RxSwift, ReactiveSwift, Combine)
+- Kotlin Multiplatform

 ### The iOS recruitment process